Key Takeaways:

 As a chronic disorder, depression can persist over an extended period and may require ongoing treatment and management.
 The reasons that many people experience depression as a chronic disorder include:

-• Depression is linked with changes in neural pathways and brain chemistry, contributing to its chronic nature.
-When you have imbalances in neurotransmitters like dopamine and serotonin, it’s a factor in the development and persistence of symptoms of depression.
+- When you have imbalances in neurotransmitters like dopamine and serotonin, it’s a factor in the development and persistence of symptoms of depression.

-• There’s evidence that shows genetics can influence how susceptible an individual is to depression.
-If there’s a history of depression in your family, you could be at higher risk of developing it yourself.
+- If there’s a history of depression in your family, you could be at higher risk of developing it yourself.
 Genetic factors may contribute to the chronic nature of depression.

-• Certain psychological factors, including harmful thought patterns, maladaptive coping mechanisms, and low self-esteem, contribute to the longer-term patterns of depressive symptoms.
-Without intervention and treatment, these are factors that can perpetuate the cycle of depression.
+- Certain psychological factors, including harmful thought patterns, maladaptive coping mechanisms, and low self-esteem, contribute to the longer-term patterns of depressive symptoms.

-• If someone doesn’t receive adequate treatment or respond to their current treatment plan, their depressive symptoms could persist or recur.
+- If someone doesn’t receive adequate treatment or respond to their current treatment plan, their depressive symptoms could persist or recur.

-• Recurrent symptom episodes, with periods of remission, characterize depression.
-For many people, depression follows a chronic or episodic course, meaning they might experience multiple episodes throughout their lives.
+- For many people, depression follows a chronic or episodic course, meaning they might experience multiple episodes throughout their lives.

-• Depression frequently co-occurs with other mental health disorders, including substance use disorders.
-Comorbid conditions can make treatment more complicated, contributing to the chronic component of depression.
+- Comorbid conditions can make treatment more complicated, contributing to the chronic component of depression.

 People tend to have very different experiences with depression.
 It can vary in the patterns of recurrence and its duration.
 For some people, it’s long-term, and while symptoms improve with treatment, they don’t entirely disappear.
-Individuals may have periods of remission that are then followed by relapse, which is the typical course of other chronic disorders.
+People may have periods of remission that are then followed by relapse, which is the typical course of other chronic disorders.

 For other people with episodic depression, there may be less noticeable periods of depression, with periods of wellness in between.
 There are even cases where a person experiences just one depressive episode in their life.